Skip to main content

 Conclusion

-In this tutorial, we learned how to use different methods provied by the web3-eth package.
+In this tutorial, we learned how to use different methods provided by the web3-eth package.

 With this knowledge, you can start experimenting with the Ethereum blockchain.
 Keep in mind that this is just the beginning, and there is a lot more to learn about Ethereum and web3.js.
 So keep exploring and building, and have fun!